 “We were working on an occupied student accommodation in Northern England and were hired to clean a small riser cupboard and confirm the work had been done, and if not, we would have to clean up with remedial work.
 Prior to going on this job, our client would have asked us to use digital cameras and paper drawings.
 The site agent also wanted to be given something tangible so he could take it back to his own boss to show how long this would take, what the anticipated cost was, and so on.

 “But by using Fieldwire, we were able to get in, do the job, and provide the site agent with an accurate report on what we did and what we expected could be done within a 6-week program.
 It enabled us to show him that the amount of requested work would actually take closer to 8 weeks to complete, and allowed us to communicate with other subcontractors on the job more clearly.
 We were able to keep them focused on the job, email them reports on a daily basis, and share lists of materials and instructions so they knew exactly what to do.
-It’s great for a whole host of things.
-A huge advantage of Fieldwire is being able to take your phone out of your back pocket to check project information and add to it right there on-site.”
+It’s great for a whole host of things.”

 Scheduling is a simple prospect in Fieldwire thanks to the task calendar that organizes Ogilvie’s tasks on web based on start and end dates.
 This is especially convenient for Ogilvie because his team has been rapidly growing; the company grew from 30 to 35 employees recently, and that number continues to climb week upon week.
 In addition to clearly arranging each person’s schedule, he can also track the amount of hours worked and costs spent on the job within their Fieldwire tasks.
 This data is then collected in graphs or in a spreadsheet task report, so Ogilvie can assess productivity and finances.
 The ease of use and effectiveness of Fieldwire is helping Ogilvie realize another goal: eliminating the skill and knowledge gap between different generations of workers.